plopezmp/GdR/Automation Lab with Python/README.md

   executables (`chamod +x`).

-**Finally**, is it possible to create a file with common data required in a script, then read it into the Python script and load these data in variables used.
+**Finally**, is it possible to create a file with common data required in a script, then read it into the Python script and load these data in variables declared in te code.
 For example, the file `data.cfg` has the two IPs of the nodes we want to configure, and two lines with the user and password.

 ```
-192.168.122.250
-192.168.122.251
+172.18.0.250
+172.18.0.251
 plm
 cisco
 ```